El-Mariachi760/gamers-bay/README.md

 # gamers-bay
-Place to help to have more informed decision on your next game purchase
+Place to help have an informed decision on your next game purchase